Most people who get COVID-19, the disease caused by a coronavirus called SARS-CoV-2, will have only mild illness. But what exactly does that mean?

 CDC guidelines say that if you’ve been sick, you should isolate yourself at home until all of these things are true:

-- You haven’t had a fever for 72 hours (3 days) without using a fever-reducing medicine
+- You haven’t had a fever for 24 hours without using a fever-reducing medicine.

-- It’s been at least 7 days since your symptoms started OR you’ve had two negative COVID-19 tests 24 hours apart
+- It’s been at least 10 days since your symptoms started.

 Recovery After Severe Illness With COVID-19

-About 14% of people who have the new coronavirus need to stay in the hospital to get help breathing.
+A small percentage of people who have the new coronavirus need to stay in the hospital to get help breathing.
+It may depend on things like your age and your overall health.
 This might last 2 weeks or more.

 Your medical team will work with you to treat or manage these symptoms, including exercises to boost your strength.